naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 The IHL field is used to specify the total length of the header and is represented in 32 bit words.
 The minimum value for the field is 5

 ###### Type of Service/DSCP/ECN

+When IP was initially designed this part of the packet header was called the Type of Service field that used 8 bits; this field was used to define a precedence value along with other quality of service parameters for the packet.
+The modern implementation has changed from using this part of the packet from a single 8-bit TOS field to a 6-bit DSCP and 2-bit ECN field.
+The DSCP field extends on the way that QoS is placed upon a specific packet.
+The ECN is used to provide end-to-end congestion notifications

+###### Length

+Unlike the IHL field, the Length field is used to indicate the total length of the IP packet including data.
+The

+###### Identification

+The Identification field uses 16 bits and is uniquely set by the sender to help identify specific packets when they are being reassembled from fragments.
+If these is only one packet and it is not fragmented then it will be the only packet with that specific identification value.
+For fragmented packets, the value is the same across all the fragments and is used by the destination device to reassemble the data

+###### Flags